mspeculatrix/Hestia/Documentation/Sensor_Bus2.md

 The communication doesn't need to be async because we'll only be pushing data in one direction at a time.

+This version uses three signals:

+- SB_CLK - shared by all modules
+- SB_ACT - shared by all modules
+- SB_DAT - unique line from module to controller

 ## MESSAGE FORMAT

 Messages will consist of: